doc-kits/react/CONTRIBUTING.md

 ```
 fix(options-list): removal of props

-The props are no longer necessary on the OptionsList component.
+The props are no longer necessary on the OptionList component.

 - Remove prop A
 - Remove prop B